 HOW DO WE USE THE DATA WE COLLECT?

 We use the Data we collect for the purposes of:

 When Data is collected, you will be informed if certain Data must be provided or if it is optional.
-Data identified by an asterisk in the collection form is mandatory.
+Data identified by an asterisk is mandatory.
 Otherwise, the completion of your request may be restricted.